hl7au/au-fhir-base/pages/_includes/au-diagnosticreport-intro.md

 This profile is intended to support all diagnostic reports including, pathology, diagnostic imaging and other diagnostic reports such as electrocardiograms, electroencephalograms, pulmonary function tests, colonoscopies, etc.

+For diagnostic imaging the preferred value set for the code element is [https://healthterminologies.gov.au/fhir/ValueSet/imaging-procedure-1](https://healthterminologies.gov.au/fhir/ValueSet/imaging-procedure-1) in SNOMED CT<sup>TM</sup>.

-Forthcoming work around this profile is expected to result in a value set representing the Standard for Pathology Informatics in Australia (SPIA) - Reporting codes bound as a slice on the code element.
+For pathology it is expected the preferred value set for the code element will be the Standard for Pathology Informatics in Australia - Requesting.
+This SNOMED CT<sup>TM</sup> value set is being developed.

+Additional value sets for other non-pathology and non-diagnostic imaging diagnostic content e.g. cardiology, sleep studies, etc will be included as guidance for the code element when the content becomes available.
+These value sets will likely be in SNOMED CT<sup>TM</sup>.

 #### Identifiers
 These definitions represent common data held in the DiagnosticReport.identifier element: